arubyo/js-interview-qs/README.md

-this is a javascript problem set an old google interview challenge
+this is a javascript problem from an old google interview challenge - task description as below.

+i followed this challenge on the <a href="https://grasshopper.app/">grasshopper app</a>

 "Given a string S and a set of words D, find the longest word in D that is a subsequence of S.